AndreasRand/proxy-server/readme.md

 ## How to run

-To run the program you need to have python 3 and the dependencies mentioned below.
+To run the program you need to have python 3 and the dependencies mentioned below, also make sure you have chrome installed on your computer.

 Python 3 can be installed from [here](https://www.python.org/downloads/).